ibrahimahmed237/Task-manager-api/README.md

 - SENDGRID_API_KEY: Your API key for the SendGrid email service.
 ## Usage

 To start the API, run To start the API, run npm run devin the terminal.
-The API will listen on the port specified in thePORT` environment variable.
+The API will listen on the port specified in the PORT` environment variable.

 Once the API is running, you can use a tool like Postman to interact with the endpoints.
 Here are the available endpoints: